 Hilary Burns is a Devon-based basketmaker who grows, harvests, soaks and bends her own willow to create functional pieces and decorative baskets.
 Weaving has been a constant in her life, originally she trained as a fabric weaver before taking up the craft of basketry 30 years ago.
 In 1985, she planted several willow beds to grow her own sustainable materials, such as hazel, oak and ash.
 Her work is based on traditional techniques applied in a contemporary way to achieve a robust and natural look.

 Willow harvesting takes place from January to April.
 After bundling, the willow stands in the elements draining sap.
 It is then soaked one day per foot and wrapped until it ‘mellows’.
 Using simple tools, Hilary transforms these willow stalks into unique basket forms.
+Learning traditional techniques from older basket makers has shaped Hilary's approach to her craft, and she likes to collaborate with emerging makers in order to keep these practices alive, while also finding new ways of using them.

 1. What motivates you to make?